oleksiyk/riakfs/README.md

 # RiakFS

-RiakFS is an implementation of filesystem in [Riak](http://basho.com/riak/) that emulates node.js `fs` module:
+RiakFS is an implementation of filesystem in [Riak](http://basho.com/riak/) that emulates node.js `fs` module.
+The following methods are implemented:

 *  `open`
 *  `close`